Shooting Star (Owl City song): Music video

 On May 14, 2012, Owl City uploaded an official audio stream for "Shooting Star" to his YouTube channel.
 On May 17, a lyrics video for the song was released via Vevo.
 The video features a montage of twinkling stars, swirling beams of light, bright nebulas, and atmospheric clouds.

 Young posted screen-shots of the upcoming video on his Twitter account for "Shooting Star" prior to its release.
 The MTV website includes an interview with Young about the filming of the video, who said, "It takes place in L.A. at night.
 There's people running.
 There's free runners.
 There's people doing flips like from building to building."

 On October 25, 2012, Owl City uploaded the official music video for "Shooting Star" to his official YouTube channel.
 It was directed by Ethan Lader.
 The video's setting is nighttime in an urban area.
 The video features scenes of Young playing an electric piano under the street lights and people (who emit light from their chests) running, slowly gathering to all run together in the same direction.
 The video garnered 2 million views in less than 5 days.

 Use in media

 This song is featured in the 2013 3D animated film, Escape from Planet Earth, twice.

-It is also featured in the third trailer of Epic, and in the 2015 Nickelodeon TV show, Bella and the Bulldogs and the 2026 Nintendo + Illumination film, The Super Mario Galaxy Movie.
+It is also featured in the third trailer of Epic, and in the 2015 Nickelodeon TV show, Bella and the Bulldogs.